On weakly and strongly popular rankings: Preliminaries

 \section{Preliminaries}

 We start this section with the formal definitions of various standard notions in voting theory in Section~\ref{se:rankings}.
-Then, in Section~\ref{se:preferences}, we introduce absolutely and simply popular rankings and the decision problems we will later analyse.
+Then, in Section~\ref{se:preferences}, we introduce weakly and strongly popular rankings and the decision problems we will later analyse.